-Relating to Status Cate gory Value Obligation Reference Contract duration Q Any You may determine a suitable duration for the contract depending on the circumstances of the contract and subject to approval by your agency head or delegate. ‡ Any Contract duration should not, generally, be greater than five years including extension options.
-Reporting Aboriginal participation Q > \$7.5 million You must ensure contracts include supplier commitments and reporting obligations under the Aboriginal Procurement Policy.
-Aboriginal Procurement Policy SME and sustainability % > \$3 million You must incorporate supplier SME and sustainability commitments and reporting obligations into applicable agreements and/or contracts.
-SME and Regional Procurement Policy Skills, training and diversity % Q > \$10 million You must ensure applicable contracts include supplier obligations and quarterly reporting requirements on skills, training and diversity targets.
+Relating to Status Cate gory Value Obligation Reference Contract duration Any You may determine a suitable duration for the contract depending on the circumstances of the contract and subject to approval by your agency head or delegate. Ê Any Contract duration should not, generally, be greater than five years including extension options.
+Reporting , · Aboriginal participation \$ 2 \ge \$7.5 million You must ensure contracts include supplier commitments and reporting obligations under the Aboriginal Procurement Policy.
+Aboriginal Procurement Policy SME and sustainability B \geq \$3 million You must ensure suppliers report on their commitments for SME and local content included SME and Local Participation Plan quarterly.
+SME and Regional Procurement Policy Skills, training and diversity & ≥ \$10 million You must ensure applicable contracts include supplier obligations and quarterly reporting requirements on skills, training and diversity targets.
 Contracts must also include requirements that contractors consider the capacity of subcontractors to contribute to the skills and training target.
-PBD 2020-03 Skills, training and diversity in construction
+PBD 2020-03 Skills, Training and Diversity in Construction Large business payment times 2 ≥ \$7.5 million You must require large businesses to report under the head contract per the contractual requirements relating to the Small Business Shorter Payment Terms Policy .
+Small Business Shorter Payment Terms Policy

-Relating to Status Cate gory Value Obligation Reference Commercial ap proaches in n conti racts Insurance 2 Q You must use the Treasury Managed Fund (TMF) for all government insurance requirements.
+Relating to Status Cate egory Value Obligation Reference Commercial ap oroaches ii n conti racts Insurance > You must use the Treasury Managed Fund (TMF) for all government insurance requirements.
 The TMF provides member agencies with unlimited cover worldwide including workers compensation insurance, general insurance and travel protection.
-TC12-12 Mandatory use of the TMF for all Government insurance requirements Principal arranged > \$10 million You must arranged Principal Arranged Insurance (PAI) for construction projects through icare.
-TC16-11 Mandatory principal arranged insurance Q < \$10 million You may decide if PAI is required.
-PAI must be organised through icare if you decide to insure the project. insurance for all major capital works projects Public liability and professional indemnity insurance 19 Q Any You must apply the minimum possible levels of public liability and professional indemnity insurance for SMEs, giving regard to the risk of the engagement.
-SME and Regional Procurement Policy Q Any You should minimise insurances and indemnities for all other suppliers, with risk allocated to the party best placed to mitigate or manage those risks.
-Commercial approaches in contracts Q Any You should only require professional indemnity insurance if professional services or expert advice are being supplied.
-Insurance requirements 1 19 Q Any Insurance requirements should be determined for each contract based on the type of procurement arrangement, value, risk profile, category and market profile and other relevant factors.
-Commercial approaches in contracts Proportionate liability in construction contracts Q Any You may only contract out of Part 4 of the Civil Liability Act 2002 in a construction contract when an assessment clearly demonstrates that it is justified.
-PBD 2017-03 Civil Liability Act 2002 Proportionate Liability % Q Any You must submit a report to Public Works Advisory (PWA) whenever you exclude proportionate liability in a construction contract.
+TC12-12 Mandatory Use of the TMF for All Government Insurance Requirements Principal arranged & > \$10 million You must arrange Principal Arranged Insurance (PAI) for construction projects through icare.
+TC16-11 Mandatory Principal Arranged insurance < \$10 million You may decide if PAI is required.
+PAI must be organised through icare if you decide to insure the project.
+Insurance for All Major Capital Works Projects 82 Any You must , whenever feasible, limit the length of tender responses when seeking more than one quote, and minimise tender and contract requirements (such as insurance levels or technical requirements).
+SME and Regional Procurement Policy Any You should minimise insurances and indemnities for all other suppliers, with risk allocated to the party best placed to mitigate or manage those risks.
+Commercial Approaches in Contracts Any You should only require professional indemnity insurance if professional services or expert advice are being supplied.
+Insurance requirements Any Insurance requirements should be determined for each contract based on the type of procurement arrangement, value, risk profile, category and market profile and other relevant factors.
+Commercial Approaches in Contracts Proportionate liability in construction Any You may only contract out of Part 4 of the Civil Liability Act 2002 in a construction contract when an assessment clearly demonstrates that it is justified.
+PBD 2017-03 Civil Liability Act 2002 Proportionate Liability contracts } Any You must submit a report to Public Works Advisory (PWA) whenever you exclude proportionate liability in a construction contract.
 The report must set out the reasons for excluding proportionate liability.